Find out which employees you can put on furlough and claim for through the Coronavirus Job Retention Scheme.

 - transferred from their old employer to their new employer on or after 1 September 2020

-- on a PAYE Real Time Information (RTI) submission to HMRC, by their old or new employer between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee
+- included on a PAYE Real Time Information (RTI) submission to HMRC, by their old employer, between 20 March 2020 and 30 October 2020

 Read more guidance on TUPE rules.